fingersakimbo/fingersakimbo.github.io/_posts/2018-05-28-this-app-should-be-free.md

 Existing users will simply convert to paid users, no money required.
 That's a thank you for being early adopters (or converters from BigSprocket's equivalent app).
 New users will pay (the more than fair price of) $0.99.

-Future apps, such as [Keep the Count] will also either be paid apps.
+Future apps, such as [Keep the Count] will also be paid apps.

 [reveal]: https://revealapp.com
 [sketch]: https://sketchapp.com